 Our management team consists of a core group of long-serving senior executive officers.
-The loss of the technical knowledge, management expertise, and knowledge of our and our clients' operations of one or more members of our team could result in a diversion of management resources, as the remaining members of management would need to cover the duties of any senior executive who leaves us and would need to spend time usually reserved for managing our business to search for, hire and train new members of management.
-Additionally, as members of our management team have built strong relationships in the healthcare sector, the loss of these relationship contacts could have an adverse effect on our business.
+The loss of the technical knowledge, management expertise, and knowledge of our and our clients' operations of one or more members of our team could result in a diversion of management resources, as the remaining members of management would need to cover the duties of any senior executive who leaves us and would need to spend time usually reserved for management team have built strong relationships in the healthcare sector, the loss of these relationship contacts could have an adverse effect on our business.
 We do not carry "key man" insurance that could compensate us for the loss of any of our senior executives.